 WARNING: THE FINAL TWO QUESTIONS CONTAIN SPOILERS FOR THOSE NOT FAMILIAR WITH THE ORIGINAL NOVEL

+Q: How did you steal yourself up emotionally for your scenes with Rue?
 Lawrence: That was awful.
 Reading it in the book, and reading the script it was terrible, and then meeting Amandla [Stenberg].
 The scene was hard because I knew that it meant that she would wrap.
 And then working with her you met her shes the funniest, sweetest.
 Shes amazing.

+Q: She kept telling us you were the one making jokes.
 Lawrence: Yeah, thats true.
 I had to do something.
 Theres a funny picture of us in her grave laughing, but were all thinking that people would leave the theater during that scene, but then there were some hilarious parts for us.

 The Hunger Games hits theaters on March 23rd.
 Click here to read our next interview, featuring actors Liam Hemsworth and Josh Hutcherson.